Wenhannnnn/task9/urdf/GazeboIgnitionDiffDrive.md

     # Add actions to LaunchDescription
     ld.add_action(SetParameter(name='use_sim_time', value=True))
-    ld.add_action(launch_gazebo)
+    ld.add_action(ign_resource_path) # Please put this before gazebo ld.add_action(launch_gazebo)
     return ld
 ```
 In theory is it possible to pass the world file (MYWORLD.sdf) as an argument (with a default value) but we will skip that here to avoid any confusion and just hardcode it in.
+If you don't have a world file, I would recommend just using "empty.sdf".

 Don't forget to colon build and source!